jmptrader/controls.js/README.md

 # controls.js
+####for dynamic html documents and UI solutions

 controls.js
 Framework for a visual and data components.
 bootstrap.controls.js
 WCL based on bootstrap and controls.js

 see
 http://aplib.github.io/controls.js/